SALP Chapter 19

 "No."

-Father Conor sighed and furrowed his brow slightly.
+Father Conor sighed and narrowed his brow slightly.

 "Our lord made a devotional pledge at the Temple of Batiya."